 If you’re at least 62, retirement with a mortgage payment is not inevitable.
 You can potentially get rid of that mortgage payment now – without paying off the loan balance.

 Meet Alice, who retired with a mortgage payment

-Let me introduce Alice, a 68-year old retired banker.
-Her husband passed away a few years ago, so she’s living on her Social Security, a small pension, and the IRA she built up over many years of working.
-Her Social Security and pension don’t quite cover all her expenses, so she’s been withdrawing $800/month from her IRA to make up the shortage.
+Let me introduce Alice, a 68-year-old retired banker.
+Alice’s husband passed away a few years ago, so she’s living on her Social Security, a small pension, and the IRA she built up over her working years.
+Her Social Security and pension don’t quite cover all of her expenses, so she’s withdrawing $800/month from her IRA to cover the shortfall.

-Alice is comfortable, but she’s on a tight budget and can’t splurge because it will drain her IRA faster.
-She wants to make sure that money lasts at least as long as she does.
+Alice is relatively comfortable, but she’s on a tight budget.
+She won’t let herself splurge on home improvements or travel because it will drain her IRA faster.
+She wants to make sure the IRA lasts at least as long as she does.

-Folks, Alice is essentially flushing money down the drain – the I-may-not-even-live-long-enough-to-pay-off-this-mortgage drain.
-What’s the point of paying on a mortgage you may never even pay off anyway?
+For Alice, retirement with a mortgage payment means she’s essentially flushing her heard-earned retirement income down the drain.
+What’s the point of paying on a mortgage she may never pay off anyway?
 Even worse, why drain hard-earned savings to pay that mortgage?
-It’s throwing good money after bad!

 There has to be a better way, right?
 Fortunately, there is!